 1) Offer an incentive

-In your email marketing campaigns, customers will often provide their email addresses when you give away something of value.
+In your email marketing campaigns, customers often provide their email addresses when you give away something of value.
 Try offering a free sample, newsletter, online tutorial, or a complimentary service.

 2) Build your email list organically: Ask your customers if they would like to join your email marketing list to receive important updates.
 If you are providing an essential service for customers during the COVID-19 crisis, leave an email signup sheet in a visible area.